June 22, 2011

 just north of their State capital, Sacramento

-currently a historical musuem to be visited
+currently a historical musuem open to the general public

 The Placer County Historic Courthouse, also known as the Auburn Courthouse, was built in 1898 and is listed on the National Register of Historic Places.
 This grand, three-story Classic Revival structure is topped by a bracketed cornice and simple Renaissance Revival-inspired dome.
 Over the years, the County made improvements, adding water fountains, fire escapes, and an elevator, which was installed in 1948.
 In 1990, the building underwent an extensive restoration effort.
 Since 2010 Placer County has implemented an energy efficiency retrofit to the Courthouse to reduce energy costs and improve occupant comfort. - Better Building US Energy Dept

-The 42nd District
+Lake View's 42nd District

 Police Station